"I became a Gooner when I was in the same class as David Seaman's son."

 And that co-worker may have turned out to be Allan's most prized recruit to date.
 "He's helping me out a lot with the social media aspects and the website -- as well as committing to come to all the games.
 He has taken Arsenal on as his British team."
 And with help from a graphic designer at their company, the fledgling group even got its own logo.

 It was then just a matter of tracking down a place to gather for games.
-They approached people at Elwood's Gastro Pub to see if it could be a good fit.
-With Allan estimating that he should already be able to bring 10-15 supporters in for games – and perhaps more than 20 for the big matches, Elwood's was immediately enthralled with the idea.
+They approached people at a local pub to see if it could be a good fit.
+With Allan estimating that he should already be able to bring 10-15 supporters in for games – and perhaps more than 20 for the big matches, the group found their first home.